 Here’s how you can leverage MeetGeek for effective team meetings:

-• Automated meeting recording & transcription: MeetGeek participated in every virtual meeting automatically, leveraging advanced AI to transcribe them in 50+ languages.
+• Automated meeting recording & transcription: MeetGeek joins every virtual meeting automatically, leveraging advanced AI to transcribe them in 50+ languages.

 • Action item detection: MeetGeek extracts action items and key decisions from your most important conversations to reduce post-meeting workload and keep your team accountable.

-• Seamless integration: MeetGeek’s integration with over 2,000 apps, including major conferencing platforms and top-notch collaboration tools, transforms your approach to productivity.
+• Seamless integration: MeetGeek’s integration with over 10,000 apps, including major conferencing platforms and best productivity apps for meetings, transforms your approach to productivity.

-• Meeting repository: Have all your meeting information saved in one spot to revisit them as needed and stay on top of your projects and timelines.
+• Meeting repository: Have all your meeting information saved in one spot to revisit it as needed and stay on top of your projects and timelines.

 • Meeting analytics: Let MeetGeek track speaker talk time, perform sentiment analysis, and assess participation rates to refine your meeting management skills before the next staff meeting.